Satori Cloud

 Gives external readers a cleaner page, but creates duplicate content that needs to be maintained separately.

-Keep Confluence as the source, then publish selected pages as clean public pages for external readers.
+Keep Confluence as the source, then publish selected pages as a branded, searchable website for external readers.

 How Satori Cloud helps

-Satori Cloud is being built as a publishing layer for selected Confluence content that needs to be shared outside the organisation.
+Satori Cloud is being built as the publishing layer between selected Confluence content and external readers.

 Step 1